Bali Travel Guide: Swings, Temples, and Beaches

 The iconic Bali tree house itself is magical.
 It looks just like it does in photos.
 It is perched high above the lush jungle, with sweeping views of the beach.
 When it was finally our turn, the photo session felt quick but totally worth it.
 The backdrop was stunning.
 The memories we took home, including Instagram shots, made the wait completely worthwhile.
 The cost was also justified.

 If you’re planning to visit, go early to beat the crowds.
-Bring cash for the photo fees.
+Bring cash for the photo fees or get your ticket online.
 Pack your patience.
 It’s a unique experience that captures the essence of Bali’s beauty!

 The Hike Down to the Beach